-To lock or unlock the controls, press and hold CLEAR/OFF for about three seconds.
-When the control panel is locked, an "L" will be displayed to the extreme right.
+To lock or unlock the controls, press and hold CLEAR/OFF for about 3 seconds.
+When the control panel is locked, "L" or "LOC" will be displayed to the extreme right.

 Turntable

 For best cooking results, leave the turntable on.
 It can be turned off for large dishes.
 Press TURNTABLE to turn the turntable on or off.